Skip to content Skip to sidebar Skip to footer

 Regular Baths with Gentle Dog Shampoos

 Bathing your dog is one of the simplest ways to bring relief.
 A soothing, hypoallergenic shampoo helps calm irritated skin and washes away pollen, grass, and dust before they cause more itching.
-Regular baths also keep the coat clean and healthy, making your dog less likely to carry allergens around the house.
+Regular baths also keep the coat clean and healthy, reducing the likelihood that your dog will carry allergens around the house.

 Comfort Through Soothing Skin Care